microsoft/dstoolkit-mlops-base/docs/how-to/GettingStarted.md

 CONTAINERREGISTRY: Name of the container registry.
 Default name is cr$(NAMESPACE)
 ```

-Once you have setup your variable, you may follow the (./SetupInfrastructure.md) procedure to create your infrastructure.
+Once you have setup your variable, follow the instructions to [setup the infrastructure](./SetupInfrastructure.md).